Digital abuse is an especially insidious form of abuse that is becoming more common.

 One of the reasons why digital abuse is so damaging is that it can be hard to detect.
-Often, what seems like a harmless request can turn out to be an attempt to manipulate and control someone.
+Often, what seems like a harmless request can be an attempt to manipulate and control someone.

-Knowing what signs to look out for can help you recognize digital abuse before it becomes a problem.
+Knowing what signs to look out for can help you recognize digital abuse before it becomes problematic.